upradhan93/license-manager-for-matlab-on-aws/README.md

-# Private Networking Requirements for MATLAB Parallel Server Cluster
+# MATLAB Parallel Server - Private Networking Configuration

 ## Overview

+This guide outlines the networking prerequisites for deploying the MATLAB Parallel Server cluster in an AWS environment without public IP addresses.
+This is a common security requirement that ensures all cluster traffic remains within your private network.

+## Private Networking Deployment

-You can deploy the MATLAB Parallel Server cluster and head-node without Public IPv4 addresses by setting the `EnablePublicIPAddress` parameter to `No` during stack creation.
-In this setting, the head-node and the worker nodes are configured to communicate with each other and the MATLAB client via their private DNS names.
+You can deploy the cluster without public IPv4 addresses by setting the `EnablePublicIPAddress` parameter to `No` during stack creation.
+In this configuration, all communication occurs via private DNS names or private IP addresses.

 ## Prerequisites

-Before deploying the template, ensure that the following requirements are met:
+### Network Configuration

-- The head-node and worker nodes (ASG cluster) must be deployed in the same VPC.
-This is done by default by the CloudFormation template.
+- **VPC Requirement**: The head node and worker nodes must be deployed in the same VPC (automatically configured by the CloudFormation template)
-- All instances in the cluster , including the head-node, must be able to resolve each other's private DNS names
+- **DNS Resolution**: All cluster instances must be able to resolve each other's private DNS names
+- **S3 Access (Required)**: The cluster and head node require access to Amazon S3 for reading/writing secrets, cluster profiles, and configuration files.
+This must be configured before deployment.
-- For features like auto-scaling, auto-termination, or shared storage, cluster subnets must have internet connectivity via a NAT Gateway to reach AWS service endpoints
+- **Internet Connectivity**: Required for auto-scaling, auto-termination, and shared storage features via NAT Gateway

 ### DNS Resolution Requirements

-#### 1. MATLAB Client DNS Resolution
+#### 1. MATLAB Client Resolution

-The MATLAB Client (whether on-premises or in AWS) must be able to resolve the private DNS names of:
+The MATLAB client (whether on-premises or in AWS) must resolve:
-- The head-node instance
+- The head node's private DNS name
-- All worker node instances in the Auto Scaling Group
+- All worker node private DNS names in the Auto Scaling Group

-#### 2. Cluster Internal DNS Resolution
+#### 2. Cluster Internal Resolution

-- The head-node must be able to resolve the private DNS names of all worker nodes
+- Head node must resolve all worker node private DNS names
-- Worker nodes must be able to resolve the private DNS names of other worker nodes in the cluster
+- Worker nodes must resolve other worker nodes' private DNS names

-**Note:** If your VPC uses the default Amazon-provided DNS server (AmazonProvidedDNS), internal cluster DNS resolution is automatically satisfied.
-However, if you are using a custom DNS server with your VPC, you must configure it to resolve these private DNS names.
+> **Note**: If using the default Amazon-provided DNS (AmazonProvidedDNS), internal DNS resolution is automatically configured.
+Custom DNS servers require additional configuration (see below).

+#### 3. Communication Mode (R2025a and Later)

-For MATLAB R2025a and newer releases, the cluster can be configured to communicate via Private IPv4 addresses using the `CommunicationMode` parameter, instead of DNS names.
-This relaxes the requirement of registring the cluster nodes with custom DNS servers since the MATLAB Client can now connect to the head-node and worker nodes via their Private IP addresses.
+For MATLAB R2025a and newer releases, you can configure the cluster to use the `CommunicationMode` parameter to communicate via private IPv4 addresses instead of DNS names.
+This simplifies deployment by eliminating the need to register cluster nodes with custom DNS servers.

-### 3. Internet Connectivity
+### Internet Connectivity

-If you are using auto-scaling, auto-termination, or shared storage features, ensure that cluster subnets are connected to the internet via a NAT Gateway.
+If using any of the following features, ensure cluster subnets have internet access via NAT Gateway:
+- Auto-scaling
+- Auto-termination
+- Shared storage

+## S3 Access Configuration (Required)

+### Overview

+The MATLAB Parallel Server cluster requires access to Amazon S3 to:
+- Store and retrieve cluster configuration files
+- Manage secrets and credentials
+- Store cluster profiles
+- Handle job data and intermediate results

+**This S3 access must be configured before deploying the CloudFormation stack.**

-## Requirements for VPCs with Custom DNS Servers
+## Custom DNS Server Requirements

-### DNS Auto-Registration Setup
+### DNS Auto-Registration

-When using a custom DNS server, you must implement a mechanism to automatically register and deregister A records (that maps the private DNS names to corresponding private IPs, e.g., `ip-10-0-10-1.mycompany.internal` maps to `10.0.10.1`) of the instances with your DNS server as they launch and terminate.
+When using a custom DNS server, implement automatic registration and deregistration of A records as instances launch and terminate.

-This is required for jobs where the workers must communicate with each other and the MATLAB Client must directly communicate with one or more workers.
+**Example DNS Mapping**:
+- DNS Name: `ip-10-0-10-1.mycompany.internal`
+- Private IP: `10.0.10.1`

+### Why This Matters

+DNS auto-registration is critical for:
+- **Worker-to-Worker Communication**: Jobs requiring direct worker communication
+- **Client-to-Worker Communication**: MATLAB client direct access to specific workers

-If the DNS server cannot resolve the private DNS names of the workers, the job might fail or get stuck indefinitely.
+> **Warning**: If the DNS server cannot resolve worker private DNS names, jobs may fail or hang indefinitely.